Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it describes a chaotic or unregulated situation.
-The phrase is figurative, as it does not imply literal freedom or a "for all" scenario.
+The idiom is figurative, as it does not imply literal freedom or a "for all" scenario.

 Origin: